-Subchronic Data: The subchronic toxicity of this material has not been tested.
-In a study of rats fed chemically similar sodium silicate in drinking water for three months, at 200, 600 and 1800 ppm, changes were reported in the blood chemistry of some animals, but no specific changes to the organs of the animals due to potassium silicate administration were observed in any of the dosage groups.
-Another study reported adverse effects to the kidneys of dogs fed potassium silicate in their diet at 2.4g/kg/day for 4 weeks, whereas rats fed the same dosage did not develop any treatment-related effects.
-Decreased numbers of births and survival to weaning was reported for rats fed sodium silicate in their drinking water at 600 and similar sodium silicate was not mutagenic to the bacterium E. Coli when tested in a mutagenicity bioassay.
+Special Studies:The mutagenic potential of this material has not been tested.
+Chemically similar sodium silicate was not mutagenic to the bacterium E. Coli when tested in a mutagenicity bioassay.
 There are no known reports of carcinogenicity of potassium silicates.
 Frequent ingestion over extended periods of time of gram quantities of silicates is associated with the formation kidney stones and other siliceous urinary calculi in humans.
 Potassium silicate is not listed by IARC, NTP or OSHA as a carcinogen.